-“Mindfulness” and “high-conscious” are becoming popular buzz-words these days, but does anyone actually understand what this really means outside of doing yoga, meditation or consuming green smoothies?
+‘Mindfulness’ and ‘high-conscious’ are becoming popular buzz-words these days, but does anyone understand what this really means outside of doing yoga, meditation, or consuming green smoothies?
 Or know how to actually apply this in their every day lives?

 It also helps you understand and integrate your multidimensional aspect:

-• emotions (between your 3rd & 4th dimensional aspect)
+• emotions (between your third & fourth-dimensional aspect);

-• to take appropriate action (3rd dimensional) towards your intended outcomes
+• to take appropriate action (third dimensional) towards your intended outcomes.

-(You may download my eBook explaining this in further detail by subscribing).
+(You may download my eBook, Purity Consciousness – The Age of Wisdom, explaining this in further detail by subscribing).

 “Consciousness” is your level of self-awareness and how you interact with your environment.
-Mindfulness compliments this process by helping you make congruent choices towards your goals.
+Mindfulness complements this process by helping you make congruent choices towards your goals.

-Then why are so many people, despite striving to “better” themselves, either through ongoing leadership and professional training, and/or through their own personal development path, feeling more overwhelmed, scattered, burnt out, struggle to focus or get in the “zone”, and quite simply, feeling “fried” than ever before?
+Then why are so many people, despite striving to “better” themselves, either through ongoing leadership and professional training or through their personal or spiritual development path, feeling more overwhelmed, scattered, burnt out, struggle to focus or get in the “zone,” and quite simply, feeling “fried” than ever before?

 1. We are overloaded with “information” 24/7.